GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

 What is a container I'm going to bring the words from the official website `dry-container is a simple, thread-safe container, intended to be one half of the implementation of an IoC container` or how I understand it a container “gives you access to the objects that make up your application”.

-Roda is the router is a Routing Tree Web Toolkit I will not go into much detail since I really new to it.
+Roda is the router is a Routing Tree Web Toolkit I will not go into much detail since I'm really new to it.

-Following is the `container.rb` and `import.rb` which in my opinion is where all the magic happens, thanks to `dry-conatiner` and `dry-auto_inject`.
+Following is the `container.rb` and `import.rb` which in my opinion is where all the magic happens, thanks to `dry-container` and `dry-auto_inject`.
 This holds the configuration for loading the files for our application, more or less like `auto_load_path` of Rails but only using ruby methods and variables `require` and `$LOAD_PATH`.

 ```ruby
 require "dry/web/umbrella"